casper-network/docs/source/docs/casper/operators/install-mainnet.md

 ## OS Requirements

-The recommended OS versions are Ubuntu 18.04 or 20.04.
+The recommended OS version is Ubuntu 20.04.

 ## Number of Open Files